Vincent T. Cullers: Vince Cullers Advertising

-In 1956 Cullers founded Vince Cullers Advertising.
+In 1956, Cullers founded Vince Cullers Advertising.
 While he handled the artwork, his wife Marian was responsible for administration, later becoming vice president.
 The mission of the agency was to open up the advertising market to the African-American audience and to change the way advertising was done for this audience.

-For years, the agency was a creative hub and school for young advertising students.
-Vince became a teacher and employer to many of them, due to the lack of black trained professionals in the market.
-His agency changed the way advertising was targeted to the African American population.
-Instead of using strategies created by Whites, he created strategies specifically for the Black population.

-The beginning was modest for the agency.
-In its founding year, revenues were less than ten thousand dollars.
-White clients were reluctant to invest in advertising created and aimed at blacks.
-However, the existence of the agency itself was already breaking down barriers and prejudices for the time.
-In 1968 a major contract was signed with Lorillard Tobacco Company.
+In its founding year revenues were less than ten thousand dollars.
+In 1968, a major contract was signed with Lorillard Tobacco Company.
 Cullers created a campaign for them starring a black man wearing a traditional dashiki clothing.
 Next, Johnson Products Company hired Vince for their Afro-Sheen campaign, a line of hair products for black people, famous for creating the slogan "Wantu Wazuri".

-Other clients served by the agency were Pizza Hut, Sears, and Kellogg's, among others.
+Other clients served by the agency were Pizza Hut, Sears, and Kellogg's.
 In 1973, the annual revenue was already US$2.5 million.
 In 1990 it was US$20 million.
-In addition to print and television advertising, the agency also helped produce TV programs, such as "Soul Train TV" and the radio program "Lu's Notebook", which was on the air for ten years.
+The agency also helped produce TV programs, including "Soul Train TV" and the radio program "Lu's Notebook", which was on the air for ten years.

-Last years
+Last years and death

-In 1997 the agency went through a restructuring.
-Vince handed over the helm of the business to his youngest son, Jeffery Cullers, but continued as president.
-In 2002, due to health problems, Vince retired and passed the full command to his son.
+In 1997, the agency went through a restructuring.
+Cullers turned the business over to his youngest son, Jeffery Cullers, but continued as president.
+Cullers died on October 4, 2003, at age 79, at Kindred Chicago Lakeshore Hospital from heart failure.

-Death

-Vince died on October 4, 2003, at age 79, at Kindred Chicago Lakeshore Hospital from heart failure.
-His body was buried at Lincoln Cemetery.